colinvella/phaser-tilemap-plus/README.md

 game.tilemap.plus.physics.collideWith(sprite);
 ```

-Whenever a sprite is touching the collision layer, it's body will have contactNormal `Vector` indicating the direction away from the contact surface.
+Whenever a sprite is touching the collision layer, its body will have contactNormal `Vector` indicating the direction away from the contact surfaces.
 This can be used to determine when and in what direction to jump off the surface.

 # Custom Properties